StreamGaze: Gaze-Guided Temporal Reasoning and Proactive Understanding in Streaming Videos

-\textbf{General-purpose MLLMs struggle to leverage gaze for long-term temporal reasoning.} \ours{}'s past and present tasks require integrating gaze information over longer temporal windows, where models must aggregate multiple gaze-conditioned observations rather than rely on single-frame cues.
-Although they outperform traditional gaze-based models~\cite{ilaslan2023gazevqa}, open-source MLLMs still struggle to utilize gaze signals effectively.
+\textbf{General-purpose MLLMs struggle to leverage gaze for long-term temporal reasoning.} Although general-purpose open-source MLLMs outperform traditional gaze-based model~\cite{ilaslan2023gazevqa}, they still struggle to effectively utilize gaze signals for long-term temporal reasoning in past tasks.
 Even when provided with gaze as a visual prompt, their limited model capacity hinders the incorporation of gaze information during inference.
 Furthermore, these models often rely on key-frame or sparsely sampled inputs, causing them to process frames independently rather than as a continuously evolving stream.
 As a result, they fail to accumulate gaze evidence over time and cannot maintain coherent long-term temporal reasoning.

 \textbf{Streaming MLLMs struggle with gaze-guided proactive tasks.} As observed in prior work~\cite{fu2025vispeak,niu2025ovo}, dialogue-based streaming models such as VideoLLM-online~\cite{chen2024videollm} often fail to follow task instructions and instead produce generic descriptions (e.g., \textit{“You look at the camera.”}), due to their conversational training data.
 In contrast, non-dialogue streaming model, ViSpeak~\cite{fu2025vispeak} outperforms open-source non-streaming MLLMs on proactive tasks, demonstrating the benefit of frame-by-frame online processing.
-However, other streaming MLLMs perform substantially worse, and all models remain far below human performance, indicating that robust gaze-guided proactive reasoning is still an open challenge.
-This limitation likely arises from the absence of explicit mechanisms for linking gaze shifts to predictive temporal reasoning within current streaming architectures.
+This limitation arises from the absence of explicit mechanisms for linking gaze shifts to predictive temporal reasoning within current streaming architectures.

 \textbf{Gaze-based model fails to generalize to streaming settings.} Although explicitly designed to utilize gaze information, AssistGaze~\cite{ilaslan2023gazevqa} achieves only 0.223 average accuracy on our benchmark.
-While such models can effectively exploit gaze cues in static or short-range scenarios, they struggle to maintain temporal coherence, integrate gaze shifts over time, and track evolving user intentions.
-Furthermore, since AssistGaze is trained on narrowly defined GazeVQA tasks, it lacks the flexibility to generalize to proactive or temporally extended streaming tasks.
+While effective in static or short-range settings, it struggles to integrate gaze over time and generalize to proactive, long-horizon streaming tasks.